tinyheero/rsvglite-affinity-designer/README.md

-# rsvglite-affinity-designer
+# svglite-affinity-designer
-Testing the rsvglite R package with Mac Affinity Designer
+Testing the svglite R package with Mac Affinity Designer